Professors Artemus Ward, Lara Crowley, Timothy Crowley, and Joel Stafstrom

 ACCOMMODATION AND MEALS

-Students will reside in modern single rooms in Oriel College’s James Mellon Hall.
+Students will reside in rooms in or near Oriel Collegel.
 Breakfast will be served daily and dinner will be served each Sunday through Wednesday in the 17th-century Hall.
 Students will be responsible for the purchase of all lunches, as well as dinners on Thursday, Friday and Saturday.
 Students will have access to the College Library and other Oxford libraries.
 The college has a laundry room, and dry cleaning is available nearby.

-The program cost includes one trip to Stratford-upon-Avon with tickets to a Royal Shakespeare Company performance, and other trips to sites of academic interest, to be announced.
+The program cost includes one trip to Stratford-upon-Avon with tickets to a Royal Shakespeare Company performance and one trip to a play at the Globe Theatre in London.
 Optional trips, at the students’ expense, will also be offered, and students will be encouraged to travel on their own.

 Back to top